ShurenKai/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-I wrote this in order to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+I wrote this in order to practice HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

 # Get yourself on Tweeter! #